malcolmrjones/PackHacks2021/README.md

 You can view the .py files for source code

-You can view the .html files to see source code and output
+You can view the .html files using link (https://malcolmrjones.github.io/PackHacks2021/<filename>) to see source code and output